Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems

 \section{Methodology}

-In this section, we propose a decomposition method based on the notional of a shareability network~\cite{Santi13290} and its application to ridepooling problems~\cite{Alonso-Mora462}, to solve the SBRP.
-Furthermore, we simplify the ILP for solving the SBRP by identifying its connection with the WSCP.
-Finally, we improve the tractability for large-scale instances by introducing network compression techniques that effectively prune the shareability network, as the network can get intractably large for offline problems like the SBRP.
+In this section, we propose a decomposition method based on the notional of a shareability network~\cite{Santi13290} and its application to ridepooling problems~\cite{Alonso-Mora462}, to solve the SSRP.
+Furthermore, we simplify the ILP for solving the SSRP by identifying its connection to the WSCP.
+Finally, we improve the tractability of large-scale instances by introducing network compression techniques that effectively prune the shareability network, as the network can get intractably for large-scale offline problems like SSRPs.